 Change the export settings.
-See Configure SimMechanics Link in Supported CAD Platforms preceding.
+See Configure SimMechanics Link in Supported CAD Platforms.

 Re-exporting an assembly after such changes is, by default, identical to the initial export steps.
-See Generate Physical Modeling XML File preceding.
+See Generate Physical Modeling XML File.
 With no changes to the XML file save procedure, your re-export overwrites the existing XML and STL files with the same names.

 Tip For later use and comparison, you might want to preserve the older XML and STL files.